T-LES/alx-system_engineering-devops/0x00-shell_basics/README.md

 directory

 Script in 100-lets_move moves all files beginning with an uppercase letter to the directory /tmp/u

+Script in 101-clean_emacs delete all files in the current working directory that end with the character ~